-- Korean BBQ is one of the best culinary experience you can enjoy on your Korean tour.
-The presentation is always the most amazing and artistic (so is the taste).
+- Korean BBQ is one of the best culinary experiences you can enjoy on your Korean tour.
+And the presentation is always the most amazing and artistic (so is the taste).

-– Dwaeji-Galbi: Pork spareribs butterflied cut, marinated in a sweet soy sauce mixture, and chargrilled.
+– Dwaeji-Galbi: Pork spareribs butterfly cut, marinated in a sweet soy sauce mixture, and chargrilled.

 – Bulgogi: Beef marinated in soy sauce, honey, onion, garlic, and then grilled.

-- Bibimbap is a dish made up of various vegetables and ground meat.
-After you get the bowl, you should mix all of the ingredients with spicy gochujang (red chili pepper paste) and sesame oil.
+- Bibimbap is a dish made of various vegetables and ground meat. ㅛou should mix all of the ingredients with spicy gochujang (red chili pepper paste) and sesame oil.

 - Jeon refers to seafood, meat, or vegetables, thinly-sliced or chopped, seasoned, coated with flour, and pan-fried in egg batter.
 Bindaetteok is a kind of Jeon.

-- Jajangmyeon is a Korean-style Chinese food, which is prepared by slicing pork, onion, and seafood on a boiled noodle with Chunjang (Chinese Soybean Sauce).
+- Jajangmyeon is a Korean-style Chinese food, which is prepared by slicing pork, onion, and seafood served on noodles with Chunjang (Chinese Soybean Sauce).

-- Tteokbokki is thin rice cake sticks stir-fried in a spicy gochujang sauce with vegetables and fish cakes.
+- Tteokbokki is thin rice cakes stir-fried in a spicy gochujang sauce with vegetables and fish cakes.